Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: IoMT SECURITY THREAT

 \subsubsection{Physical Injury}

-Medical equipment could be compromised and used to harm someone.
-Malicious organizations can threaten patients, whether politically or criminally motivated, or in some cases by terrorist groups.
-These attacks can be effective tools for various criminal practices, such as extortion or coercion.
-During his mandate, the vice president of America, Dick Cheney, had his pacemaker's wireless communication functionality deactivated to prevent hacking \cite{DanaFord2013}.
+The compromise of medical equipment poses a severe threat, as it could be used to cause harm to patients.
+Malicious organizations may target patients for political or criminal reasons, and in some cases, even by terrorist groups.
+Such attacks can be powerful tools for criminal practices, such as extortion or coercion.
+For example, during his tenure, former US Vice President Dick Cheney had the wireless communication functionality of his pacemaker deactivated as a precautionary measure against potential hacking attempts \cite{DanaFord2013}.